-□Your services (including medical care, services, supplies, equipment, and Part B prescription drugs) must be medically necessary.
-"Medically necessary" means that the services, supplies, or drugs are needed for the prevention, diagnosis, or treatment of your medical condition and meet accepted standards of medical practice. ☐You receive your care from a network provider.
-In most cases, care you receive from an out-of-network provider will not be covered, unless it is emergent or urgent care or unless your plan of a network provider has given you a referral.
-This means that you will have to pay the provider in full for the services furnished. ☐You have a Primary care provider (a PCP) who is providing and overseeing your care. □Some of the services listed in the medical benefits chart are covered only if your doctor or other network provider gets approval in advance (sometimes called "prior authorization") from UHC Preferred Dual Complete FL-D001 (HMO D-SNP).
-There are also some services that require you to obtain approval by working directly with your assigned Care Team. \Box Covered services that may need approval in advance are marked by a double dagger (††) in the medical benefits chart. ☐ Network providers agree by contract to obtain prior authorization from the plan and agree not to balance bill you.
-Other important things to know about our coverage: ☐You are covered by both Medicare and Medicaid.
+- □ For benefits where your cost-sharing is a coinsurance percentage, the amount you pay depends on what type of provider you receive the services from: - □ If you receive the covered services from a network provider, you pay the coinsurance percentage multiplied by the plan's reimbursement rate (as determined in the contract between the provider and the plan). - □ If you receive the covered services from an out-of-network provider who participates with Medicare, you pay the coinsurance percentage multiplied by the Medicare payment rate for participating providers. - □ If you receive the covered services from an out-of-network provider who does not participate with Medicare, you pay the coinsurance percentage multiplied by the Medicare payment rate for non-participating providers. - □You are covered by both Medicare and Medicaid.
 Medicare covers health care and prescription drugs.
 Medicaid covers your cost-sharing for Medicare services.
-Medicaid also covers services Medicare does not cover, like long-term care and home and community-based services. □ Like all Medicare health plans, we cover everything that Original Medicare covers.
-(If you want to know more about the coverage and costs of Original Medicare, look in your Medicare & Yo 2024 handbook.
+Medicaid also covers services Medicare does not cover, like long-term care and home and community-based services. - Like all Medicare health plans, we cover everything that Original Medicare covers.
+(If you want to know more about the coverage and costs of Original Medicare, look in your Medicare & You 2024 handbook.
 View it online at medicare.gov or ask for a copy by calling 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week.
-TTY users should call 1-877-486-2048.) □ For all Preventive services that are covered at no cost under Original Medicare, we also cover the service at no cost to you.
-However, if you also are treated or monitored for an existing medical condition during the visit when you receive the preventive service, a copayment will apply for the care received for the existing medical condition. ☐ If Medicare adds coverage for any new services during 2024, either Medicare or our plan will cover those services. □ If you are within our plan's 6-month period of deemed continued eligibility, we will continue to provide all appropriate Medicare Advantage plan Medicare-covered benefits.
-However, during this period, we will not continue to cover Medicaid benefits that are included under the Medicaid State Plan, nor will we pay the Medicare premiums or cost sharing for which the state would otherwise be liable.
-Medicare approved UHC Preferred Dual Complete FL-D001 (HMO D-SNP) to provide these benefits and/or lower copayments/coinsurance as part of the Value-Based Insurance Design program.
-This program lets Medicare try new ways to improve Medicare Advantage plans.
-Important benefit information for all enrollees participating in wellness and health care plannin (WHP) services □Because UHC Preferred Dual Complete FL-D001 (HMO D-SNP) participates in Food, Over-the-Counter (OTC) and utility bill credit/RX Cost-Share Buy Down, you will be eligible for the following WHP services, including advance care planning (ACP) services: □What are ACP services?
+TTY users should call 1-877-486-2048.) - □ For all Preventive services that are covered at no cost under Original Medicare, we also cover the service at no cost to you when you use a network provider.
+However, if you also are treated or monitored for an existing medical condition during the visit when you receive the preventive service, a copayment will apply for the care received for the existing medical condition.
+See the medical benefits chart for information about your share of the out-of-network costs for these services. - □ If Medicare adds coverage for any new services during 2024, either Medicare or our plan will cover those services. - □ If you are within our plan's 6-month period of deemed continued eligibility, we will continue to provide all appropriate Medicare Advantage plan Medicare-covered benefits.
+However, during this period, we will not continue to cover Medicaid benefits that are included under the Medicaid State Plan, nor will we pay the Medicare premiums or cost sharing for which the state would otherwise be liable. - Medicare approved UHC Dual Complete FL-D003 (PPO D-SNP) to provide these benefits and/ or lower copayments/coinsurance as part of the Value-Based Insurance Design program.
+This program lets Medicare try new ways to improve Medicare Advantage plans. - Important benefit information for all enrollees participating in wellness and health care planning (WHP) services - Because UHC Dual Complete FL-D003 (PPO D-SNP) participates in Food, Over-the-Counter (OTC) and utility bill credit/RX Cost-Share Buy Down, you will be eligible for the following WHP services, including advance care planning (ACP) services: - □What are ACP services?